OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Notices

-Notices refer to collecting and providing open source copyright, license and attribution information, a very common open source license requirement.
+Notices contain open source copyright, license and attribution information, a very common open source license requirement.

 ![Compliance Management Notices](https://github.com/OpenChain-Project/Reference-Material/blob/master/OpenChain-Training/en/Online-Training-Courses/LFC194%20Course%20Content/LFC194%20Course%20Images/LFTraining_LFC194_CourseGraphics-11.png)

 **Steps to prepare notices:**

-- Prepare appropriate notices for any open source component used in a product release:
+- Prepare appropriate notices for all open source components used in a product release:
     - Acknowledge the use of open source components by providing full copyright and license information.
     - Include information on how to request a copy of the open source code (when applicable, such as for GPL and LGPL requirements).
     - Reproduce the entire text of the license(s) for the open source code included in the product as needed.